-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Shakil Lakhani

 Yes, sure.
 Hi, Matt.
-So after answering this, I'll actually pass it on to Dr. Theodorou who will also be able to -- these are numerous discussions as are by with physicians.
-So based some of the people who've been opening up, as the states have been opening up.
-We've actually seen more some pent-up than in which we were expecting but we didn't know for sure if that is indeed what was going to happen.
+So after answering this, I'll actually pass it on to Dr. Theodorou who will also be able to -- these are numerous discussions as are why with physicians.
+So based on some of the people who've been opening up as the states have been opening up, we've actually seen more -- some pent-up demand, which we were expecting, but we didn't know for sure if that is indeed what was going to happen.

 So we have actually seen that, people have been doing virtual consults throughout this entire time.
 And most of our physicians that are slowly returning back, I don't want to paint an overly rosy picture as things open up.
-However, in areas where they have opened up we have seen that they've actually been quite heavily booked.
-Dr. Theodorou did you want to comment on this please?
+However, in areas where they have opened up, we have seen that they've actually been quite heavily booked.
+Dr. Theodorou, did you want to comment on this please?

 Spero Theodorou

-No, I think it's absolutely true Matt, and thank you for your questions.
+No, I think, it's absolutely true, Matt.
+And thank you for your questions.
 They're always excellent questions.
-I think it's important to delineate the fact that the elective surgeries that are coming on board right now through the hospital system are satisfied according to different levels typically as to what has been prioritized prior to the pandemic opening.
+I think it's important to delineate the fact that the elective surgeries that are coming on board right now through the hospital system are stratified according to different levels typically, as to what has been prioritized prior to the pandemic opening.

-So the plastic surgery, cosmetic surgeries and the things that we're involved in are typically delegated or relegated to a different position.
-However, the majority of what we do is office space, and the majority of the cosmetic procedures out there are usually done in the offices efficiently and certainly in New York.
-So it falls right into what we have always seen back in 2008, 2009 that the demand is not going to go down.
-The patients want this really bad and we're getting e-mails and virtual consoles steadily through this whole time.
+So the plastic surgery, cosmetic surgeries and the things that we're involved in, are typically delegated or relegated to a different physician.
+However, the majority of what we do is office based and the majority of the cosmetic procedures out there are usually done in the offices efficiently and certainly in New York.

-But have identity office like 2008 and 2009 where the practices that adopted technology and minimally invasive procedures did very, very, very well.
-So it falls back into our treatment gap.
-Population and it falls back into the fact that we have our technology position in such a way where these procedures have a short downtime office-based will come across very powerful.
+So it falls right into what we have always seen back in 2008 and 2009 that the demand is not going to go down.
+The patients want this really bad and we're getting e-mails and virtual consults steadily through this whole time, but having it done in the office, like 2008 and 2009, where the practices that have adopted technology and minimally invasive procedures did very, very, very well.
+So it falls back into our treatment gap population and it falls back into the fact that we have our technology positioned in such a way where these procedures have a short downtime, office-based, will come across very powerful.
 So we're quite optimistic.

-And talking to physicians everywhere I get calls constantly about local anesthesia, how to administer it, how to get better at it, because there is awareness out there at this point that was not present before the pandemic as far as general anesthesia and ventilators are concerned.
+In talking to physicians everywhere, I get calls constantly about local anesthesia, how to administer it, how to get better at it, because there is awareness out there at this point that was not present before the pandemic, as far as general anesthesia and ventilators are concerned.

 The public now knows what ventilators means.
 They don't want to get stuck on one, which means general anesthesia is a lot more scarier now than it was before.
 As a result, the local anesthesia technology combination that we provide is becoming quite interesting and definitely a demand for learning how to do these things.
 And that's part of our virtual training program as well.
-I hope that answers your question Matt.
+I hope that answers your question, Matt.

 Matt Taylor

-Yeah, that was a lot of great color.
+Yes, that was a lot of great color.
 Thank you for that.
-And I guess as a follow-up to that on the same theme here, given you're seeing some pent-up demand, maybe you could tag team this again and just talk about both as a physician and an officer of the company.
-What do you think you'll have to do differently over the next coming months as things kind of start to slowly reopen because your practice's in New York?

-So one of the harder hit prices are there things you're going to have to do differently operationally?
-Is that going to be limiting and/or we've also heard some practices saying look we're going to do more cases per day.
+And, I guess, as a follow-up to that on the same theme here, given you're seeing some pent-up demand, maybe you could tag team this again and just talk about both as a physician and an officer of the company.
+What do you think you'll have to do differently over the next coming months, as things kind of start to slowly reopen?
+Does your practices in New York are the ones that are harder hit places?
+Are there things you're going to have to do differently operationally?
+Is that going to be limiting?
+And/or we've also heard some practices saying, look, we're going to do more cases per day.
 We're going to run more hours.
-So what do you think we could see for places like New York and for other places on different ends of that spectrum?
+So, what do you think we could see for places like New York and for other places on different ends of that spectrum?

 Spero Theodorou

-Okay.
-Matt, great question.
-Certainly New York is probably going to be the last to open up, regarding that sort of the feeling I get regarding what's going on out there.
-But the American Society of Plastic Surgery has given up -- given recommendations as to how to structure things.
-Spacing appointments where no one's in a waiting room.
+Okay, Matt.
+Great question.
+Certainly, New York is probably going to be the last to open up regarding that sort of the feeling, I get regarding what's going on out there.
+But the American Society of Plastic Surgery has given up – so it has given recommendations as to how to structure things.
+Spacing appointments, where no one's in a waiting room.
 So the flow is different obviously you're going to have to extend the hours.
 That's one thing.
 Virtual consultation is definitely a big deal and be able to accomplish as many things as possible prior to coming in, right?
-They've given recommendations as well as to the types of anesthesia and how to be protected and during general anesthesia intubations for patients.
-But again that doesn't necessarily fall for us.

-The social distance spacing in the clinics is not just for plastic surgery patients.
-It's across the board.
+They've given recommendations as well as to the types of anesthesia and how to be protected and – during general anesthesia intubations for patients.
+But again, that doesn't necessarily fall for us.
+The social distance spacing in the clinics is not just for plastic surgery patients, it's across the board.
 All clinics are being set up that way.
-So they're just going to have to stay open longer in order to accommodate volume.
+So they're just going to have to stay open longer in order to accommodate that volume.
 And that's part of the discussions that are taking place.

-As far as protection, masks and shields, and also as it relates to testing discussed about just testing patients prior to elective surgery.
-From two to three days private elective surgery you have to do COVID testing is what they're recommending.
-And as a result, right after that to quarantine yourself prior to surgery.
-Some physicians have gone to the extent over on the West Coast about putting in the consent forms surgery adding a COVID clause saying that if you do have something done, it's not our responsibility as to if you got it or not.
+As far as protection, masks and shields and also as it relates to testing discussed about just testing patients prior to elective surgery about two to three days prior to elective surgery, you have to do a COVID testing is what they're recommending.
+And as a result right after that to quarantine yourself prior to surgery.
+Some physicians have gone to the extent over in the West Coast about putting in the consent forms per surgery adding a COVID clause saying that, if you do have something done, it's not our responsibility as to if you got it or not.

-So certainly in some ways a different world but we have to always remember that demand to look good.
-It's not going away.
+So, certainly in some way, it's a different world, but we have to always remember that demand to look good it's not going away.
 You look back in the recessions or everything lipstick and cigarettes is what we always say.
-So we're a strong believer that we will overcome these things and it just has to operate a little differently.
+So, we're a strong believer that, we will overcome these things and it just has to operate a little differently.

 Matt Taylor

 Got it, got it.
 Maybe I could sneak one last one in there on that.
 I think that's a very interesting point and investors would be curious to hear more about the context that you had from your experience in the financial crisis.
-We all have to look good for our Zoom calls as the joke only.
+We all have to look good for our Zoom calls as the – I'll make.
 But what did you see in your practice?
-And what can you tell us anecdotally about some of your colleagues in terms of how they were able to grow during that period of time?
+And what can you tell us anecdotally about some from your colleagues in terms of how they were able to grow during that period of time?

 Spero Theodorou

-Sure, absolutely.
+Absolutely.
 So what we saw during that time was very, very interesting.
 We were a technology-based practice that at that time it was Cynosure and Smartlipo, which was a technology.
-And during that time what happened is two things.
-The price, cost for an actual procedure was around -- the magical number was between $3,000 to $5,000 for one area of life assumption.
-And your average patient was doing 3.8 areas a year.

-During that time -- but what was interesting was that the age dropped.
-So the parents at that time were concerned some of the tightener belts, but the younger patient population went from 36.4 our population down to 26.5.
+And during that time what happened is, two things.
+The price cost for actual procedure was around – the magical number was between 3,000 to 5,000 for one area of liposuction and your average patient was doing 3.8 areas a year, during that time.
+But what was interesting was that the age dropped.
+So, the parents at that time were concerned to tighten their belts, but the younger patient population went from 36.4, our population down to 26.5.
 So the younger population was a lot more aggressive in seeking procedures plus they have a disposable income at the time that no generation ever had before.
-So $2,500 for a laptop, $600 for a smartphone for them to spend $5,000 for an area at the time, which was Smartlipo was not a big stretch, especially because it was under local, they could tweak their friends about it, talk about it and it wasn't as scary.
+So $2500 for a laptop, $600 for a smartphone for them to spend $5000 for an area at the time which was Smartlipo was not a big stretch, especially because it was under local, they were awake, they could tweet their friends about it talk, about it, and it wasn't as scary.

 So the practices that did establish and did adopt technology in this respect did very well.
-We published our experience in after those years in 2012 the article came out and we had done about 1,000 cases in under 18 months.

-So in this respect minimally invasive in this type of environment is uniquely positioned to do well.
-And if you correlate that together with injectables and the companies that are pushing injectables and Botox and fillers as a minimally invasive in their respect, they did as well also.
-So the numbers that dropped were the major operations Matt are the ones that required hospitalization because it was a lot more expensive to pay for general anesthesia and a hospital fee.
+We published our experience in – after those years in 2012 the article came out and we had done about 1,000 cases in under 18 months.
+So in this respect, minimally invasive in this type of environment is uniquely positioned to do well.
+And if you correlate that together with injectables and the companies that are pushing injectables and BOTOX and fillers, as a minimally invasive in their respect they did as well also.
+So the numbers that dropped were the major operations Matt, the ones that required hospitalization, because it was a lot more expensive to pay for general anesthesia and a hospital fee.

 So in line with the democratization of plastic surgery like you always mentioned and we also have adopted, I think we're perfectly positioned for these types of procedures in the office.
-And obviously the recession and now a little different, but we see those trends continue as the majority -- a lot of the patients calling are also young.
+And obviously, the recession and now a little different, but we see those trends continue as the majority, a lot of the patients calling are also young.
 But that's just not limited to them.

-There's a different element here where we have two groups of patients that one group would be the young group who is going to go and do this regardless.
-And then the second group which is different than before it gives you so exasperated because of the quarantine they're going to want to come out and do something.
+There's a different element here, where we have two groups of patients that one group would be the young group, who is going to go and do this regardless.
+And then the second group which is different than before, it gives you – so exasperated because of the quarantine, they're going to want to come out and do something.
 We're practically getting a lot of time to think in this respect.

-So, this group will come out and do it.
-However; they will not engage in large procedures because of the fear of basically surviving a pandemic and end up getting -- we'll end up getting something that will give them a nice result and 48-hour downtime done in the office and they can go back to their homes.
-So, those are the patterns we're predicting which are a little different but very similar along those veins.
+So this group will come out and do it.
+However, they will not engage in large procedures because of the fear of basically surviving a pandemic and end up getting – will end up getting something that will give them a nice result in 48-hour downtime done in the office and they can go back to their homes.
+So those are the patterns we're predicting which are a little different but very similar along those waves.

 Matt Taylor

 Got you.
-Thanks a lot, a lot of interesting point.
-I'll let some others jump in here.
+Got you.
+Well, then thanks for all those thought.
+A lot of interesting point.
+I’ll have some others jump in here.
 Thank you.

 Operator